-Before we look at when you should use either a post or a page, it’s important that you first understand their main differences.
-On first inspection, there doesn’t appear to be much to separate them from each other.
-Both options include a tittle and the main content area which is populated by using the same content editor.
+Before we look at when you should use either a post or a page, it’s essential that you first understand their main differences.
+On the first inspection, there doesn’t appear to be much to separate them from each other.
+Both options include a title and the main content area, which is populated by using the same content editor.
 They also both look very similar when they are published on your website.

 However the few main differences can be described as follows:

 Below is more detailed information about the main differences between posts and pages and how you can best use them to your advantage.

 As the main differences between posts and pages above has highlighted, posts are best used for publishing blog content.
 This is due to the fact that by default, WordPress will display the latest posts most prominently on your website’s homepage or blog post archive.

 As the publication date of the post is displayed to your visitors, pages are better used for timeless or non-date specific.
 The flipside of this is that posts are ideal for diary-type content, publishing news items, or telling a story in chronological order.

 While listing posts in chronological order is great for publishing news, it can make it difficult for visitors to find all but the newest posts.
 This is because the visitor will have many items to navigate through in order to find the older content they are looking for.

 However, as posts can be categorized and tagged, you can use this feature to connect and group similar and related posts together, making it easier for your readers to find them.

 Due to the above characteristics, posts are best used for your blog entries and publishing content that is time-sensitive, rather than content that stays relevant for long periods and doesn’t go out of date.